 Elder abuse is a single or repeated act — or even a failure to act — that causes risk or harm to an older adult.
 Every year, as many as 5 million Americans aged 60 and older are victims of elder abuse, so it’s a pertinent issue for anyone invested in proper care.
-Research suggests older adults who are abused are three times more likely to die early than those who are not.
+Research suggests that victims of elder abuse are three times more likely to die early.

 Elder abuse comprises a range of actions (and inactions) that negatively impact the health of older adults.
 Physical abuse may seem like the only form, but financial abuse and total neglect are also common.